Should You Choose Areolar Incisions for Breast Surgery?

 The Disadvantages of Areolar Incisions

 Areolar incisions can be a great option.
 Nevertheless, it is important to be aware of the potential drawbacks of this method.
 When your surgeon places areolar incisions, the implants may come in contact with your milk ducts.
 The milk ducts naturally harbor bacteria.
 As a result, areolar breast augmentation has been associated with a higher risk for capsular contracture.
 This complication occurs when scar tissue begins to tighten around an implant.
-Fortunately, when you receive implants from an experienced surgeon like Dr. Eliopoulos, this risk will still be quite low.
+Fortunately, when you receive implants from an experienced board certified plastic surgeon like Dr. Eliopoulos, this risk will still be quite low.
 In some cases, areolar incisions may affect your ability to breast feed.
 If you want to nurse your baby in the future, you may want to choose an alternative method of breast augmentation.
 In addition, you may not be a good candidate for this technique if you have naturally small areolas.

 Contact Us for More Information

 Learn more about breast augmentation and find out the right surgical method for you.
 Contact the Center for Plastic Surgery to schedule a consultation with Dr. Eliopoulos.